flaviusfetean/visualkeras/README.md

 ###### Layered visualization of non-sequential models

+Here is a sample of a miniature GoogLeNet model with a legend.

 ![Layered view of a miniature GoogLeNet with legend](figures/mini_googlenet_layered_legend.png)
-_Note: This feature was more of a small update that was not really tested so it might not work perfectly
+_Note: This feature was more of a small update that was not really tested so it might not work perfectly._

 ## FAQ